seenaburns/Tungsten/README.md

 Tungsten
 ========

-Tungsten is a Wolfram Alpha API built for Python.
+Tungsten is a Wolfram Alpha API wrapper built for Python.